-Response: The Referee makes an important point which we acknowledged in the manuscript as a caveat that applies to all imaging techniques and studies of structures ventral to the cortical surface in the previous rebuttal.
-As requested by the reviewer in the previous submission, we added this acknowledgement to the revised text in the Methods and Supplemental results but this point can be moved to the discussion in the next revision.
+Response: (1) As requested by the reviewer in the previous submission, we added this acknowledgement to the revised text in the Methods and Supplemental results but this point can be moved to the discussion in the next revision.

-Given that our results share many key similarities with other published striatal imaging studies (Cui et al., 2013; Klaus et al., 2017, Meng et al., 2018, Parker et al., 2018, Barbera et al, 2016, Owen et al., 2018; each employing cortical aspirations of various size), we believe that the findings are very relevant within this growing literature and reflect major as well as previously undescribed patterns of MSN-interneuron interactions.
+(2) Given that our results share many key similarities with other published striatal imaging studies (Cui et al., 2013; Klaus et al., 2017, Meng et al., 2018, Parker et al., 2018, Barbera et al, 2016, Owen et al., 2018; each employing cortical aspirations of various size), we believe that the findings are very relevant within this growing literature and reflect major as well as previously undescribed patterns of MSN-interneuron interactions.
 With regards to measurements of reduced cortical input to the striatum related to this study, we are not sure how that “measure” will change the interpretation of the results.
 The only possible comparison would be to imaging without cortical aspirations which is not currently possible.
 In general our results should be interpreted in comparison to other imaging studies where this approach is shared and all rely on common cortical aspirations to reveal the striatum.

 Additionally, although we mentioned this point in the previous response, we did not observe any directional neglect (Figure S3D) in animals within our study, which might be expected with profound loss of input.
 Such hemi-specific neglect has been noted in experiments with lesions to striatal inputs limited to only one hemisphere (Whishaw et al., 1986).

-We agree with the Referee that the heterogeneity of input is interesting and specifically the timing of CHI or PV responses relative to that input.
-We are currently exploring these mechanisms but believe those additional years of work extend beyond the scope of this paper which presents novel and important insights to interneuron function without the requested details, and would also hinge on the development of a number of technologies that do not currently exist in any form.
+(3) We have carefully considered the possibility of histology, but it is difficult to conclusively characterize…we acknowledge that by the end of the day, there will definitely be plasticity changes, but how would that impact our interpretation of the results?
+We can also cite the papers that examined PD motor cortex?

+Finally, we also think it is extremely important to examine cortical inputs to the striatum, but it is beyond the scope of current study.

 6. Cell numbers and cell identify: PV and CHI are very rare in numbers in the striatum.
 This brings up two issues: first, when the results are normalized to totally number, the small neuron number of PV and CHI might change the percentage significantly.
 Therefore, it is crucial to put cell numbers in prominent places.
 There are several places I can’t find exact cell numbers and there are places these numbers are relatively low;

 Response: We made a concerted effort to include within every figure and every analysis the total number of interneurons that were included if it deviated from the total number interneurons recorded in the study (i.e., representative animal figures).
 In instances where individual animals are used, these numbers are expected to be low as the number of interneurons recorded/session were 4.5 for PV’s and only 5.1 for CHI’s.
-Given that these populations represent between 1-5% of the total population, a sample size this large in a single subject is exceptionally novel and not possible with other techniques.
-We have redoubled our effort to find any such missing information in the revised manuscript and correct it.
+Given that these populations represent between 1-5% of the total population, we believe the number of PVs and CHIs simultaneously recorded in a single subject is actually exceptionally large, and has never been achieved before.
+We will highlight this unique novelty in the revision.